 As a designated nature reserve, this is also one of the best places to visit in North Wales for wildlife spotting and birdwatching.
 Keep an eye out for the rare butterflies, dragonflies and birds including peregrine falcons that live among the lake’s surrounding forests.
 Here you will also find a sculpture park, local craft shops, cafes, and waterside picnic spots.
 Visit after dusk to discover why Vyrnwy has a reputation as one of the UK’s best stargazing destinations.

 Holiday Accommodation in North Wales

-And if you’d like to make the remote tranquillity of the Berwyn Mountains your home from home, browse our selection of static caravans for sale in North Wales.
+If you’d like to make the Berwyn Mountains your home from home, browse our selection of static caravans for sale in North Wales.